7 Must-See Spots in NYC’s Financial District (AKA Wall Street)

 Wall Street is named after an actual wall.
 No, really.
 When the Dutch first colonized the island of Manhattan, they built a wall…

-Our tour begins in the Financial District, New York City’s real heart, some say.
+Our Lower Manhattan Walking Tour begins in the Financial District, New York City’s real heart, some say.
 Once a small Dutch settlement, it’s now home to billion-dollar deals and global financial powerhouses.
 As you walk Wall Street with your guide, you’ll see and learn about the New York Stock Exchange, the Federal Reserve Bank, and much more.

 At the 9/11 Memorial, pause to reflect and admire this tribute to the lives lost, including two large fountains symbolically set in the footprints of the Twin Towers.
 Hear heroic tales of first responders.
 Marvel at the architecture of Freedom Tower and the Oculus, built from the ashes of Ground Zero.